tink-crypto/tink/doc/JAVA-HOWTO.md

 ### Digitial Signatures

-Or to sign or verify a [digital signature](PRIMITIVES.md#digital-signatures):
+Here is an example of how to sign or verify a [digital signature](PRIMITIVES.md#digital-signatures):

 ```java